-This short paper summarizes two recent empirical literatures.
+My argument relies on two recent empirical literatures, which I survey briefly.
 The first estimates the effect of European Monetary Union (EMU) on trade; the second estimates the effect of trade on the cross-country synchronization of business cycles.
-Meta-analysis is used to provide a quantitative summary of both literatures.
+I use meta-analysis to provide a quantitative summary of both literatures.

-These literatures deal with important questions that are inter-related.
+These literatures deal with important questions that are intrinsically important to the EMU/OCA nexus, and inter-related.
 Any reduction of the transactions costs associated with trade inside the Eurozone by EMU is of general interest.
 Indeed, one of the few undisputed benefits of EMU is its trade-promoting effect, so quantifying its size is an important exercise.
 The second linkage is also of interest.
 If increased trade raises the coherence of business cycles across countries, it thereby reduces the need for national monetary policy.
 If both links work in practice, then a currency union like EMU which does not look like an optimal currency area ex ante may become one ex post.
 This can occur if the trade increase stemming from currency union actually makes the currency union optimal, by reducing or eliminating the need for a national monetary policy to reduce idiosyncratic business cycles.
 Frankel and Rose (1997, 1998) lay out the argument in detail.